 As you work your way up the CCDO card scheme, your salary will increase in line with your experience.

 Hours and salary depend on location, employer and any overtime you may do.

 * Salaries have been collected from multiple industry sources and have been updated as of 2019

 As these are external websites, the number of vacancies related to your preferred role may vary.
 New opportunities will be posted as they come up.

-Alternatively, you could move into a supervisory or managerial role and oversee work on a construction site.
+Eventually, you could move into a supervisory or managerial role and oversee work on a demolition site.